MaynardMiner/MM.Hash/README.md

 **MM.Hash**

-**MULTI-ALGO, MULTI-POOL, MULTI-DEVICE, MULTI-COIN, AUTO-PROFIT SWITCHING MINING ADMINISTRATION APPLICATION FOR UNIX SYSTEMS.**
+**MULTI-ALGO, MULTI-POOL, MULTI-DEVICE, MULTI-COIN, AUTO-PROFIT SWITCHING MINING ADMINISTRATION APPLICATION FOR UNIX & WINDOWS SYSTEMS.**

 This is a new mining concept which combines Auto-Algo & Auto-Coin Switching simultaneuosly.
 It also has a Linux version, which is new as well as far as script miners.
 Both of these items are constantly being developed, and MM.Hash is but a fraction of what it can currently has the potential to be- The process can only move so fast as realtime testing is required with each new feature/implementation.
 Join discord by following link at bottom to be a part of the development process.